 Ethical, Legal, and Workforce Considerations

-At the same time, the transformation of the biomedical workforce demands proactive adaptation.
-Rather than eliminating human roles, robotic systems redefine professional responsibilities, shifting scientists, clinicians, and technicians toward higher-level analytical, supervisory, and strategic functions.
-This transition requires continuous education, interdisciplinary training, and institutional policies that promote responsible adoption, long-term resilience, and equitable access to advanced robotic technologies.
+Simultaneously, the transformation of the biomedical workforce demands proactive adaptation and strategic planning.
+Rather than eliminating human roles, robotic systems redefine professional responsibilities, shifting scientists, clinicians, and technicians toward advanced analytical, supervisory, and strategic functions, while fostering collaboration between humans and humanoid systems for optimized outcomes.

 Ethical Responsibility and Patient Safety